annakruff/AnnaK-portfolio/FinalProject_AnnaKolesnikova.md

 <br/>
 <br/>
-**Resolution:** Creation of the regional Talent Hub will not only mitigate the effect of the COVID-19 crisis on the economy but also make the Pittsburgh metro area one of the most flourishing “Innovation Center” in the nation.
+**Resolution:** Creation of the regional Talent Hub will not only mitigate the effect of the COVID-19 crisis on the economy but also make the Pittsburgh metro area one of the most flourishing “Innovation Centers” in the nation.

 ### User Story
 As a reader (a member of a local government – PA Department of Labor & Industry's Workforce Development), I want my region raise and attract skilled workforce